Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The toolkit also includes the source code for EngageIDE,
 an IDE specially designed for developing EngageUI apps.

-### Standard app features provided by the toolkit
-1. Automatic app state persistence
-When the app is launched, if it's for the first time,
-the SessionManager presents the user with the app's dashboard.
-When the app is exited, the SessionManager serializes its state to disk.
-Subsequently, when the app is reloaded, the SessionManager resumes it from its previous state.
-2. Automatic app-dashboard handling
-The app dashboard need only be described by an (app-specific) descriptor.
-It's implementation is handled by the toolkit.
-Pressing Ctrl launches the app dashboard in its current context.
-3. Automatic help system for discovering an activity-handler's user-input map
-Pressing Ctrl-H within any activity-handler context presents its user-input map.

 ## EngageUI Illustrations
 ![Alt Text](https://hex-map.khitchdee.net/EngageUI-illustration.png?v08-23-2022)